 Path Coordination System (PCS)

-Corridor products must be requested using PCS.
-DB Netz AG has put together recommendations and guidelines to support the Corridor users in handling their corridor capacity requests.
-Further information is also available on the Homepage of RailNetEurope (RNE) under the following link: http://pcs.rne.eu/
+Paths requests made by customers must be submitted via PCS.
+DB Netz AG has compiled recommendations and elaborated a guideline that support corridor users with the handling of corridor capacity requests.
+Further information can be found on the web page of RailNetEurope (RNE) following the link: http://pcs.rne.eu/